shivanshxyz/taquito-cross-browser-extension/README.md

 There are a lot of web extension based dapps available built on top of Ethereum, but there were none for Tezos.
 One of the reasons being that there were a lot of starter kits/boilerplates that let people compile solidity contracts right into cross browser web extensions which makes it difficult for new hackers/BUIDLers who may wanna dive into the Tezos ecosystem.
 So I wanted to bridge the gap for new BUIDLers who are passionate about the Tezos ecosystem like me so I created this cross browser extension that works on a variety of browsers.

 ## Features ->
-- React
-- Typescript
-- Taquito
+- Cross Browser Support (Web-Extensions API)
+- Browser Specific manifest.json generation
-- Webpack
+- Hot reload
-- Beacon SDK
+- SASS styling
-- Ledger Signer
+- TypeScript support
-- Tezbridge
+- ES6 modules support

 ## Browser Support ->